Work

 Enable a user to manually initiate Predictive AI recommendations

-Allow a user to progressively learn recommendation details
+Allow a user to progressively learn recommendation

 Assure the UI adheres to IBM’s Carbon design system